 While you live in your apartment, you’ll enjoy a relaxed, secure lifestyle while our dedicated team looks after things like building and garden maintenance, the upkeep of common facilities, the 24-7 emergency call system, the village bus and more.
 Monthly service charges cover these costs as well as building insurance, council and water rates.

 As the cost to provide these services and maintenance increase from time to time, our service charge will also increase.
 By law, our charges are based on cost recovery only, meaning we cannot profit from them.
 You can also rest assured that these charges can’t be increased greater than the Consumer Price Index without the approval of village residents.
 For further peace of mind, these fees are audited by an independent party each year.

-We know leaving the village can often be difficult for residents and their families, so we aim to make the process simple, transparent and stress-free.
+We know leaving the village can often be difficult for residents and their families, so we aim to make the process as simple, transparent and stress-free as possible.